 A background image can be added to represent your robot.
 Image files (.PNG and .JPG) are supported and will be stetched to fit the background area.
 Background area is approximately 840 x 512 pixels.

 When enabled, this checkbox allows the port number to be displayed above each servo position value.
 It also allows the port to be changed by left-clicking on it.

 4. Realtime Update Checkbox

-When enabled this checkbox allows the servo positions to affect the robot in realtime.
+When enabled, this checkbox allows the servo positions to affect the robot in real-time.
 This is very helpful when creating a gait for your robot.
 You may wish to uncheck this option if you do not wish the servos to move due to correcting incorrect values that may damage the robot.